|

 confuse.
 The other is an implicit condemnation of all the

-morally doomed antisocial vermins whose purpose never exceeds their
+morally doomed antisocial vermin whose purpose never exceeds their

 roles in the film.
-And so the question to be asked is where does the
+The key question is where one front ends and the

 Spring Breakers treads both these paths.
 The film alternates